 “What we had uncovered was the determination of these large endowed foundations, through their trustees, to actually get control over the content of American education.”

 Investigations also found that since at least the 1930s, Moscow decided to infiltrate educational and large foundations in the United States.
 Following their orders from the Soviet Union, American communists even created a commission focused on infiltrating and taking over foundations.

 This work of the major foundations continues to this day.
-Consider, for example, Microsoft founder Bill Gates pouring billions of dollars in “education reform” and into supporting the collectivist agenda of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
-In fact, Gates’ foundation was, aside from American taxpayers, the single largest financier of Common Core, the universally reviled national (and internationally aligned) “standards” imposed on America by the Obama administration.
+Consider, for example, Microsoft founder Bill Gates pouring billions of dollars into “education reform” and into supporting the collectivist agenda of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+In fact, Gates’s foundation was, aside from U.S. taxpayers, the single largest financier of Common Core, the universally reviled national (and internationally aligned) “standards” imposed on the United States by the Obama administration.
 More on that in a future piece of this education series.

 The Rockefeller foundations also continue to be deeply involved in “education.”
 And key Rockefeller bigwigs have become increasingly open about their real agenda.
 In his autobiography, for instance, the late dynasty patriarch David Rockefeller dropped a bombshell.

 “Some even believe we are part of a secret cabal working against the best interests of the United States, characterizing my family and me as ‘internationalists’ and of conspiring with others around the world to build a more integrated global political and economic structure–one world, if you will,” he wrote on page 405.
 “If that’s the charge, I stand guilty, and I am proud of it.”